lattice/quda/README.md

 ## Known Issues:

-* For compatibility with CUDA, on 32-bit platforms the library is compiled with the GCC option -malign-double.
-This differs from the GCC default and may affect the alignment of various structures, notably those of type QudaGaugeParam and QudaInvertParam, defined in quda.h.
-Therefore, any code to be linked against QUDA should also be compiled with this option.

 * When the auto-tuner is active in a multi-GPU run it may cause issues with binary reproducibility of this run if domain-decomposition